 The Importance of Separating Your Business and Personal Finances

 On the other hand, if you’ve been in business for awhile but are seeking out a business checking account for the first time, it might be that you’ve previously been keeping blurred line between your business and personal finances.

-So before we dive into choosing the best free business checking account for you, let’s rehash exactly why it is so important that you are accurately track expenses and income for your business separately from your personal finances.
+So before we dive into choosing the best free business checking account for you, let’s rehash exactly why it is so important that you are accurately tracking expenses and income for your business separately from your personal finances.